thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 We'll need an algorithm to determine when we can skip query execution.
 We borrow a tried and true algorithm from salsa: the [red-green algorithm](https://salsa-rs.github.io/salsa/reference/algorithm.html).

-The red-green algorithm conceptually associates each query with a color: red or green.
+The red-green algorithm, conceptually, associates each query with a color: red or green.
 When a query is green we're safe to reuse its cached value.
 When a query is red, we need to reexecute it and update its cache.
-In practice, we represent color by tracking the revision of a query.
+In practice, we represent color by tracking revisions of a query.

 {{< notice note >}}
 We say query here, but we really mean a query with a particular set of arguments.